 review:

-summary: 'Transferase activity is an extremely broad parent term for enzyme
+summary: 'Transferase activity is an extremely broad parent term, but it is not

 - term: